numblr/glaciertools/README.md

-# Bash scripts for Max OS X to upload large files to AWS Glacier
+# Command line tools (Bash scripts) to upload large files to AWS Glacier

 ## glacierupload

 **Prerequisites**

 This script depends on <b>jq</b>, <b>openssl</b> and <b>parallel</b>.
-If you are using Homebrew, then run the following:
+If you are on Mac OS X and using Homebrew, then run the following:

     brew install jq
     brew install parallel
     brew install openssl

-It assumes you have an AWS account, and have signed up for the glacier service and have created a vault already.
+The script assumes you have an AWS account, and have signed up for the glacier service and have created a vault already.

 It also assumes that you have the
 <a href="http://docs.aws.amazon.com/cli/latest/userguide/installing.html">AWS Command Line Interface</a>